Summary: Rules for the Direction of the Mind (page 4)

 9, for they stand at the beginning of every series.

-Descartes then presents a series of minor rules, which serve only to clarify particular aspects of the fundamental rule set out here.
+Descartes then presents a series of minor rules, which serve only to clarify particular aspects of the fundamental rule already set out.

-Rule VII insists that a completed science is one in which the entire chain of propositions, each deduced from the previous one, has been embraced in an uninterrupted movement.
+Rule VII insists that a complete science is one in which the entire chain of propositions, each deduced from the previous one, has been grasped in a single uninterrupted movement.
 This enumeration must be both sufficient and orderly

 10.